 Disney has had a lot of success producing blockbusters.
 In 2016 five of the top five biggest movies measured by worldwide box-office were Disney.
-When I wrote this in 2017 three of the top five movies by worldwide box-office were from Disney.
+When I first wrote this in 2017 three of the top five movies by worldwide box-office were from Disney.
 This success is based on five strategies.

 These five strategies are Star Wars, Marvel, Pixar, Disney's non-Pixar animated movies, and live action remakes of past Disney animated movies.

-In addition to these five Disney has one blockbuster franchise, Pirates of the Caribbean.
+In addition to these five Disney had one blockbuster franchise, Pirates of the Caribbean.
 Well, it had this franchise when I started writing this, it looks like we may have seen the last of Captain Jack Sparrow.

 Disney also takes risks trying to create new blockbuster franchises, for example, The BFG and Alice Through the Looking Glass both in 2016, and both of which failed.
 Furthermore, Disney produces some relatively small budget prestige projects including dramas and nature documentaries.